Hybk/tflow-extension/tflow-ts/README.md

-# TabFlow
+# TabFlow (Chrome version)

-TabFlow is a Chrome extension designed to help you manage inactive tabs, reducing clutter and optimizing memory usage in your browser.
+TabFlow is an extension designed to help you manage inactive tabs, reducing clutter and optimizing memory usage in your browser.
 With custom inactivity settings, intelligent grouping, and automatic cleanup, TabFlow ensures a streamlined and efficient browsing experience.

 ## ✨ Features